 Until fairly recently, off-grid solar in California was illegal under Title 24.
-However, the law was recently revised to allow off-grid solar.
+However, the law was newly revised to allow off-grid solar.
 You’ll still have to meet electrical, fire, building, residential, and mechanical codes.
 These are some of the strictest codes in the country.
 (20, 21)

 Under the 2012 Rainwater Capture Act, it is legal to harvest rainwater in California.
 No permit is required to collect rainwater from rooftops.
-However, permits may be required for collecting other rainwater, such as rainwater falling into a pond.
+However, permits may be necessary for collecting other rainwater, such as rainwater falling into a pond.

 There are currently no laws restricting the use of composting toilets in California.
 Pit privies are allowed, but it seems they need to be approved.
 See the law here.